fisodd/www-fisodd-com/content/post/coding-style.rst

    `obfuscate code
    <https://en.wikipedia.org/wiki/International_Obfuscated_C_Code_Contest#Examples>`_
-   by ridiculous use of whitespace and other ugly tricks of formatting and design...
+   by ridiculous use of whitespace and other ugly tricks of formatting and design |...|

 Make the code easy to read,
 and let the compilers do the work they were created to do.